SonifyAR: Context-Aware Sound Generation in Augmented Reality: Related Work

 \subsection{Context-awareness in AR}

 In AR, context-awareness is an important property that allows AR content to be dynamically adjusted according to context information, such as location, scene semantics, and human factors.
-Context-awareness ensures that the application adapts not only to the user but also to their environment and specific needs, making the application more user-friendly and immersive \cite{krings_development_2020}.
+Context-awareness aims to adapt an application not only to the user but also to their environment and specific needs with the goal of improved usability and immersive \cite{krings_development_2020}.
 Previous research has explored various aspects of context-awareness in AR, highlighting its importance across different applications.

-For example, the popular AR game Pokem\'{o}n Go shows game contents based on user's physical location.
+For example, the popular AR game \textit{Pokem\'{o}n Go}\cite{pokemon_go} shows game contents based on user's physical location.
 A more common practice in AR research is adapting virtual contents to scene semantics---essentially understanding the objects and their locations in the user's environment.
-Qian et al. \cite{qian2022scalar} introduced an authoring system that helps user create adaptive AR experiences to surrounding scene semantics.
-Lang et al. \cite{lang2019virtual} analyzes scene semantics to guide the positioning of virtual agents.
-Similarly, Liang et al.~\cite{liang2021scene} places virtual pets into AR based on scene geometry and semantics.
-This realm of similar work \cite{han2020live,tahara_retargetable_2020} usually captures and analyzes surrounding environment, and designs algorithms that determines possible interaction between virtual content and real-world scene.
-Lindbauer et al. \cite{lindlbauer2019context} push the AR context-awareness further by including task and cognitive load as context to adjust level of detail of AR virtual interface.
+Qian \textit{et al.} \cite{qian2022scalar} introduced an authoring system that helps user create adaptive AR experiences to surrounding scene semantics.
+Lang \textit{et al.} \cite{lang2019virtual} analyzes scene semantics to guide the positioning of virtual agents.
+Similarly, Liang \textit{et al.}~\cite{liang2021scene} places virtual pets into AR based on scene geometry and semantics.
+This realm of similar work \cite{han2020live,tahara_retargetable_2020} usually captures and analyzes the surrounding environment and designs algorithms that determines possible interaction between virtual content and real-world scene.
+Lindbauer \textit{et al.} \cite{lindlbauer2019context} push the AR context-awareness further by including task and cognitive load as context to adjust level of detail of AR virtual interface.

 Although there has been substantial discussion in the realm of AR context-awareness, we observed that prior work generally focuses on the visual modality of AR, neglecting sound.
 Additionally, existing work primarily concentrates on adjusting and arranging virtual content rather than generating new content.
 We aim to fill this gap by designing a sound generation pipeline that processes context information to produce matching sound assets.